You will also find more information on the page links and FAQ’s below to find out about prices, road closures, the

 Please consider these checkpoint closing times.
 If you feel they may be difficult for you to achieve, we will be happy to change your entry to the half event at sign-on.
 The half event starts at 12:00 noon at St. Johns, this will hopefully ensure you make it to the finish.
 The time limits will be strictly adhered to.
 Should any of the marshals at these checkpoints pull you to one side stating you are out of time, they are doing it for your safety.
 Please adhere to their advice and surrender your number.

 Full, post-event results can be found at our timing provider

-An online leaderboard, for leading 100 riders during the event, can be found at: manxtimingsolutions.com also.
-Follow the link to scoreboard.
+An online leaderboard, for leading 100 riders during the event, will be made available.
+Follow the link to the scoreboard.
 There will also be a facility to enquire upon the status of individual competitors on the day.
 This will be mobile friendly to help supporters keep tabs on riders’ progress.
-There will be a scoreboard screen showing times for all competitors in the Bay Hotel, adjacent to the finish line.

 Event Parking At Finish